Research Project information

 Institute: University of Birmingham

 Cost: £128,810.50 over 24 months in partnership with BrAshA-T

 Patients with Ataxia Telangiectasia (A-T) have an increased risk of developing blood cancers.
 These patients do not have a protein called ATM which is important for response to chemotherapy treatment.
 Consequently, when receiving chemotherapy for their blood cancers A-T patients experience substantial toxic effects.
 Therefore, new less toxic, blood cancer-specific therapies are highly needed.

-Malcolm and his team have developed an animal model in which new treatments can be tested.
-In this model all the mice lack the Atm protein and have reduced development of T cells, a combination which allows them to develop a variety of blood cancers that occur in human A-T patients.
+Professor Taylor and his team developed a mouse model in which new treatments could be tested.
+This model lacked the Atm protein and had reduced development of T cells, a combination which allows them to develop a variety of blood cancers that occur in human A-T patients.
 Upon investigation of these blood cancers the team noted that a protein called c-Myc is particularly active in cancer cells.
-In this study they will explore different ways of supressing the action of c-Myc.
-They will use animals with developed blood cancers to test whether the addition of small molecules that inhibit c-Myc can stop cancer progression, and if these molecules can be used in combination with low doses of chemotherapy.
-They are hoping that this study will provide new, non-toxic, and effective strategies for the treatment of blood cancers in A-T patients.
+In this study the team aimed to explore different ways of suppressing the action of c-Myc.
+They also wanted to test whether the addition of small molecules that inhibit c-Myc can stop cancer progression, and if these molecules could be used in combination with low doses of chemotherapy.

 The first objective, using a technique ‘in-vitro’ (experiments performed outside of a living organism such as in a test tube/petri dish), looking at inhibition of tumour cell lines (by inhibiting c-Myc) was successful.
 The team found inhibiting several specific pathways within the c-Myc protein particularly effective, including inhibiting Aurora kinase B, BET and mTOR.
 The team were also able to look at combinations of inhibitors that might have a synergistic effect.